The product operating model: moving beyond feature teams

 But these benefits only materialize if the organizational model supports them.
 Giving AI tools to a feature factory makes a faster feature factory.
 Giving AI tools to an empowered product team amplifies their impact.

 The technology won't fix the organization.
 But the technology creates space for the organization to fix itself, if leaders are willing to use that space for the hard work of organizational change instead of just shipping more features.
+The companies that use AI's speed dividend to buy time for better thinking will outperform the ones that use it to build more stuff.
+That's the bet, and I think it's the right one.

 This article is part of a series on product management in an AI-transformed landscape.